sdkeio32/WireGuard_One-click_script_building_and_manual_script_building_Universal_version/README.md

 ================================================

-**WireGuard One-click script building and manual script building Universal version** **Recommended use Ubuntu 22.04**
+**WireGuard One-click script building and manual script building Universal version**
+Tip: For learning records only, do not use for illegal purposes, and do not violate local laws **Recommended use Ubuntu 22.04**
 Feel free to get in touch